ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 # 4. Infinite negative factorials

 Another interesting thing that this cleared up for me is why a naive attempt at defining _negative_ double factorials as divergent products fails.
+To describe this let's first talk about trying to make sense of negative integer factorials.

 One can "sorta" define the factorials of negative numbers, if you're willing to ignore the fact that the definition seems absurd.
 Using $$0! = 0 \times (-1)! = 0 \times (-1) \times (-2)!$$, etc, you get